balderdashy/sails-docs/concepts/Programmatic Usage/Programmatic Usage.md

 #### .load()

-Here's an alternative to the previous example:  Starting a Sails app with `.load()` and making the same POST request-- but this time as a virtual request:
+Here's an alternative to the previous example:  Starting a Sails app with `.load()` and sending what is _semantically_ the same POST request-- but this time, under the covers we'll use a virtual request instead of HTTP:

 ```javascript
 mySailsApp.load({